erinconv/pycequeau/docs/grass.rst

 .. code-block:: bash

-  r.watershed --overwrite elevation=DEM@THERESHOLD threshold=500000 drainage=DIR basin=CAT
+  r.watershed --overwrite elevation=FilledDEM@Melezes threshold=THEREDHOLD drainage=DIR basin=CAT

 and this is the result